Hao-Zhang-2000/Group36-INLPT-WS2023/README.md

 # Note

-The final project is in 'Final' branch, this is a temporary backward version of it
+The final project is in `Final` branch, this is a temporary backward version of it

 ## Group Members